novellus/mtg-ai-card-generator/readme.md

 * finish training the AIs
 * generate a small-medium batch of cards for Colin to review
     * determine how we transfer these large datasets so he can view them
+* for the cube, colin wants
+    * 50 cards of each individual color
+    * 60 multicolor cards
+        * roughly even between color combinations
+        * mostly 2-color (not 3+ color)
+    * 25 colorless artifacts
+    * 25 lands
 * create ```card_sheets.py``` to format cards into sheets for upload to TTS
     * limit file size to something appropriate for TTS assets (40MB??)
     * use ```image_templates/set_symbols/common.png``` overlayed on a black rectangle as the card back? or generate art to go around that symbol?